sysgears/scala-graphql-error-handling-example/README.md

 `sbt run`

-After launch, the application will be accessible on `localhost:9000`
+After launch, the application will be accessible on `localhost:9000`.
+The application uses in-memory H2 database that is initialized by Play evolutions.
+When you start the application, you will see an error page with a suggestion to run the SQL script.
+Click `Apply this script now!`.

 ## Sources